martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/im.rst

 POST
 ****

-The POST request, istantiate a new deployment
+The POST request istantiate a new deployment

 ::